Vitmenu/prt-deploy-blue-green/README.md

 By using this repository as a reference, users can gain hands-on experience with the blue-green deployment strategy and become familiar with the necessary steps and best practices.
 It provides a safe environment for practicing deployments and understanding the benefits of this deployment approach.

 Feel free to explore the contents of this repository and follow the provided instructions to gain a better understanding of blue-green deployments.

+To know more about blue-green deployment, Check out [this link!](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/bluegreen-deployments.html#:~:text=A%20blue%2Fgreen%20deployment%20is,running%20the%20new%20application%20version.)